 You don’t have a partner?
 No problem!
 Masturbation is a perfectly normal part of being a human.
-It helps to release stress, to explore our own sexual appetites and allows pleasure without the risk of STDs or pregnancy.
+It helps to release stress, explore our own sexual appetites and allow pleasure without the risk of STDs or pregnancy.
 It’s a win, win really.

 But masturbation is still such a taboo subject, especially among women.
-Women are often taught that it’s ‘dirty‘ and ‘unlady like‘ to consider our own self-pleasure.
+Women are often taught that it’s ‘dirty’ and ‘unladylike’ to consider our own self-pleasure.
 I’m here to say that it’s entirely the opposite.
-Partaking in masturbation, no matter your sexual orientation or gender, helps us become more in tune with out bodies.
+Partaking in masturbation, no matter your sexual orientation or gender, helps us become more in tune with our bodies.
 It helps us feel more comfortable in our bodies and can also help us communicate what makes us tick with potential partners.
-Sex is always better when you consider your own self-pleasure as well as that of your partners.
+Sex is always better when you consider your own self-pleasure as well as that of your partner.

 So set aside the misconceptions, lock the door and grab yourself a vibrator!

 Who would have thought?
 BDSM is an umbrella term used to describe sex that involves bondage, discipline, domination, submission, sadism and masochism.
 And it’s more common than ever before!
-While BDSM once as considered an act of sexual deviancy, it’s been thrust into the mainstream.
-But why has it been proven to improve our mental health and well being?
+While BDSM was once considered an act of sexual deviancy, it’s been thrust into the mainstream.
+But why has it been proven to improve our mental health and well-being?

 Sex can be a natural sleep aid.

 Sleep is essential to our mental and physical health.
 Without adequate sleep, we run the risk of a variety of health concerns.
 I know for a fact that I simply can’t function without at least four hours of sleep.
-While medication can help, sex and intimacy is another way to encourage sleep.
+While medication can help, sex and intimacy are other ways to encourage sleep.
 As mentioned, the hormones released during sex, and even the simple act of cuddling, are crucial in helping us relax.

 Not convinced?
 Check out this article from The National Sleep Foundation.